cgcardona/bugtopia/README.md

 ### Quick Start Guide

-1. **Launch the Simulation**: The arena auto-generates with 90 initial bugs
+1. **Launch the Simulation**: The arena auto-generates with 90 initial bugs across balanced species
-2. **Observe Evolution**: Watch bugs navigate terrain and seek food
+2. **Observe Evolution**: Watch bugs navigate terrain, seek food, and adapt to seasonal changes
-3. **Inspect Individuals**: Click any bug to see its genetic traits and environmental stats
+3. **Inspect Individuals**: Click any bug to see its genetic traits, neural network, and seasonal adaptations
-4. **Track Progress**: Monitor population statistics and genetic averages in the sidebar
+4. **Track Progress**: Monitor population statistics, genetic averages, and seasonal cycles in the sidebar
+5. **Watch Generations**: Follow the generation progress bar to see evolutionary cycles unfold
-5. **Experiment**: Use pause/reset controls to study different evolutionary outcomes
+6. **Experiment**: Use pause/reset controls to study different evolutionary outcomes

 ## 🏗️ Architecture